Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

       **Note:** When **Do you trust the authors of the filesin tjis folder?** prompted select **Yes, I trust the authors**.

-## Task 2: Provision a Cognitive Services resource
+## Task 2: Provision a Azure AI services resource

 If you don't already have one in your subscription, you'll need to provision a **Azure AI Services** resource.